 included in the git repository of an extension) and consists of one

 folder.
-A “manual” can be a tutorial, such as the Getting Started, a guide,
+A "manual" can be a tutorial, such as the TYPO3 - Getting Started Tutorial, a guide,

 an extension manual or something else.

 A tutorial is a manual.

 Tutorials are designed to be a learning-oriented resource that take newcomers by the hand and guide them through a specific topic.
 To facilitate effective learning, tutorials provide examples to illustrate the subjects they cover.

 They may not necessarily follow best-practices by the letter.
 They are designed to make it easier to get started.